amethystaurora-robo/numerical_integration_exercises/README.md

 At 1412 W m⁻², there are three fixed-point equilibria, two stable and one unstable.
 At extreme solar constants, equilibrium disappear.

 One can also show the bifurcation diagram of the solar constant vs. temperature.
-The diagram below shows two stable states and one edge state.
+The diagram below shows two stable states and one 'edge' state, the unstable equilibrium decribed above.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/bifurcation_diagram.png">